dji-sdk/Onboard-SDK-Doc/source/quickstart/device-connection.md

     * Set the power interface on or off in `utility/bin/` (reset the power switch after the drone restarts);
 `./M210ConfigTool --usb-port/dev/ttyACM0 --config-file UserConfig.txt --power-supply on`

+> **NOTE**
+> * The voltage of M210 V2 Series is 3.3V;
-> **NOTE** If developer want to use Matrice 210 RTK for time synchronization, please use a cable to connect the SYNC Line interface on Manifold 2 to the PPS and GND pins on the rear of the drone.
+> * If developer want to use Matrice 210 RTK for Time Synchronization, please use the cable connect the interface SYNC Line on Manifold 2 to the PPS and GND pins on the rear of the drone.

 #### Connected To Third-Party Onboard Computer
 According to the situation of the third-party onboard computer, connect the M210 V2 series to the third-party onboard computer: